Interstate 10 in Mississippi: Route description

 I-10 enters the Gulf Coast area of Mississippi from Louisiana after crossing the East Pearl River.
-The highway parallels US Route 90 (US 90) to the north as it runs through the southern parts of the three southernmost counties in the state: Hancock, Harrison, and Jackson.
+The highway parallels US Route 90 (US 90) to the north, traversing the southern parts of the three southernmost counties in the state: Hancock, Harrison, and Jackson.

 As I-10 enters the Gulfport–Biloxi metropolitan area, its median widens shortly after crossing the Pearl River.
 The eastbound Mississippi Welcome Center is off the highway at exit 2 (Mississippi Highway 607, MS 607), and the eastbound truck weigh station can be found just west of exit 13 (MS 43/MS 603).
 Shortly after exit 13, I-10 crosses a bridge over the Jourdan River and enters Diamondhead, where the interstate serves as a buffer between the communities and the north shore of Bay of St. Louis while crossing the Hancock–Harrison county line at the same time.
 It widens from four to six lanes between the bridge over the Wolf River and exit 28 (Country Farm Road) northeast of Cuevas.

 The highway passes through the northern section of Mississippi's second-largest city, Gulfport, and has a cloverleaf interchange with US 49 (exit 34) crossing a railway line, US 49 itself, and Bayou Bernard in the process, respectively.
 Additionally, the interchange is north of the flight plan for planes at Gulfport–Biloxi International Airport.
 The crossing of these two roads is officially recognized as the Castiglia Interchange.
 4 mi later, I-10 intersects MS 605 (Lorraine Road), which provides access to Gulfport's eastern neighborhoods and crosses the Biloxi River.
 A short distance later, the road crosses the Tchoutacabouffa River before entering the northern sections of Biloxi.
 After two diamond interchanges, collective–distributor roads can be found on both sides at exits 46A–D. The eastbound exits here are for D'Iberville Boulevard (exit 46A), I-110 (southbound exit 46B), as well as northbound MS 15 and MS 67.
 The westbound exits are for Lamey Bridge Road (exit 46D), northbound MS 15/MS 67 (exit 46C), and southbound I-110 (exit 46B).
 Shortly after the semi-complex interchange, the route crosses the Harrison–Jackson county line.